kaith-hash/Cybersecurity-Elevate-Labs/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-***TASK-2***
+same for:
+TASK-2

-**Objective**: Identify phishing characteristics in a suspicious email sample.
+Objective: Identify phishing characteristics in a suspicious email sample.

-**Tools**: Email client or saved email file (text), free online header analyzer.
+Tools: Email client or saved email file (text), free online header analyzer.

-**Deliverables**: A report listing phishing indicators found

-**Key Concepts**: Phishing, email spoofing, header analysis, social engineering, threat detection

-1. Collect Phishing Emails
+Deliverables: A report listing phishing indicators found Key Concepts: Phishing, email spoofing, header analysis, social engineering, threat detection Collect Phishing Emails
 -Obtain sample phishing emails from safe online sources or your email inbox (mark them as suspicious).
 -Save them as .eml or copy raw text.

-2. Extract Email Header
+Extract Email Header
 -Open the email in your client (Gmail, Outlook, Yahoo, etc.).
 -Locate “Show Original” / “View Source / Internet Headers”.
 -Copy the full raw header for analysis.

-3. Analyse Header Using MXToolbox
+Analyse Header Using MXToolbox
 -Go to MxToolbox Email Header Analyzer.
 -Paste the raw header into the analyzer.
 -Review authentication results (SPF, DKIM, DMARC) and sender IP routing.

-4. Check Suspicious Links and Attachments
+Check Suspicious Links and Attachments
 -Hover over links to reveal the real URLs (do not click).
 -Note any mismatched domains or IP addresses.
 -Check attachment names for .exe, .zip, or unusual file types.

-5. Review Email Content
+Review Email Content
 -Look for urgent or threatening language.
 -Check grammar, spelling errors, and generic greetings.
 -Identify signs of social engineering.
 6.Document Findings
 -Record all suspicious indicators: spoofed sender, failed authentication, mismatched links, malicious attachments, urgency, spelling errors.
 -Summarise phishing traits in a report for awareness or learning purposes.

-7. Optional (Safe Lab Analysis)
+Optional (Safe Lab Analysis)
 -Use VirusTotal or sandbox environments to inspect attachments.
 -Use dig or whois for domain reputation checks.
 ✅ Outcome:
 Learn to identify phishing tactics and analyze email threats systematically.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------